develop2arman/rust-all-in-one/workspace/borrowchecker/lifetime/LIFETIME.md

 ## Syntax

-syntax <'a, 'bdeclares two lifetime variables, 'a and 'b, within the scope of
+syntax <'a, 'b> declares two lifetime variables, 'a and 'b, within the scope of
 j: &'b i32 binds the lifetime variable 'b to the lifetime of j.
 The syntax reads as “parameter j is a reference to an i32 with lifetime b.”
 Although every parameter has a lifetime, these checks are typically invisible as the compiler can infer most lifetimes by itself.

 ---